mnr/writing-wip/dimensions_living_book/hallwayNavigation.md

 For our cubby, I considered an inflatable flappy-arm guy like you see at tire and furniture stores.
 At 20 feet tall this would crowd against the eight-foot ceiling, plus the one-horsepower fan might generate more noise than my neighbors will tolerate.
 I have considered a target-practice deer with replaceable core from Fleet Farm.
 We do live at the end of the hall, but setting up an indoor archery range would precipitate an *official memo*.

 Until I act otherwise, our cubby hosts a Buddha.
 This isn't because we're Buddhists.
-We just happen to have a garden Buddha in our borrowed household items.
-And it seems fair to offer equal representation for other faiths.
+We just happen to have a garden Buddha in our borrowed household items and it seems fair to offer equal representation for other faiths.

 ## Navigation